xenonview-com/python-sdk/README.md

 # upsold a laptop
 Xenon().upsold(laptop)
 # ...
-# upsold a keyboard with value
+# upsold a keyboard with price
 Xenon().upsold(keyboard, keyboardValue)
 ```